vikki-xiaohua/RabbitMQ-series-publish-subscribe/README.md

-2. Or build, link and start your own docker images and containers with the Dockerfile within each project
+2. Or build, link and start your own docker images and containers with the Dockerfile within each project(publisher & subscriber)